Instructor

 You will be expected to submit:

 - A detailed project outline as a PDF that is 3-4 pages long (excluding references).
-Only one member of the group is required to submit the PDF, but both group members are welcome to submit the PDF to avoid any potential submission issues.
+Only one member of your group is required to submit the PDF, but both group members are welcome to submit the PDF to avoid any potential submission issues.

 When choosing your topic, general guidelines are to: